karenbolon/Portfolio/README.md

 # [Visual Data Analysis: Gapminder Data with GIFs of Fertility Rate vs Life Expectancy](https://github.com/kbolon1/Gapminder)

+* Visualised a large set of data for communication in an easily digestible format.
 * Collected data from gapminder project (https://www.gapminder.org/data/)
 * Used python, pandas, seaborn, matplotlib, and NumPy to wrangle and explore data
 * Created GIF using Seaborn and ImageIO showing fertility rate vs life expectancy between 1960 - 2016